rguerreiro/express-device/README.md

 ## why express-device?

-I'm really into node.js and lately I've been palying a lot with it.
+I'm really into node.js and lately I've been playing a lot with it.
 One of the steps I wanted to take in my learning path was to build a node.js module and published it to npm.

 Then I had an idea: why not develop a server side library to mimic the behaviour that Twitter's [Bootstrap](http://twitter.github.com/bootstrap/scaffolding.html#responsive) has in order to identify where a browser is running on a desktop, tablet or phone.
 This is great for a [responsive design](http://en.wikipedia.org/wiki/Responsive_Web_Design), but on the server side.